St. Petersburg Coastal and Marine Science Center Geoscience Data Viewer Metadata

 Abstract:

 This web mapping application is a compilation of geoscientific data collected and published by the U.S. Geological Survey St. Petersburg Coastal and Marine Science Center (USGS SPCMSC).
 This application does not serve as a complete archive of all the geoscientific data collected by the center, but highlights frequently published data types.
-Data within this web application include: seismic data extents, seismic survey tracklines (boomer, chirp, and minisparker), bathymetric footprints, bathymetric (singlebeam, multibeam and/or interferometric swath) Digital Elevation Models (DEMs), light detection and ranging (lidar) footprints, side-scan sonar mosaics, and geologic cores and samples (coral, coral reef, limestone, and sediment).
-The web application was published using Esri's (Environmental Systems Research Institute) ArcGIS Online's Web AppBuilder.
+Data within this web application include: seismic data extents, seismic survey tracklines (boomer, chirp, and minisparker), bathymetric footprints (singlebeam, multibeam and/or interferometric swath), light detection and ranging (lidar) footprints, sidescan sonar mosaics, and geologic cores and samples (coral, coral reef, limestone, and sediment).
+The web application is currently published using Esri's (Environmental Systems Research Institute) ArcGIS Instant Apps.

 Supplemental_Information:

-Aside from the geological core and sample database feature layer, data included in this web mapping application are organized by year collected from newest (top) to oldest (bottom).
+Bathymetric Digital Elevation Models (DEMs) are no longer included in the web map and application as of August 2025.
+Users are advised to refer to the primary publications (via the bathymetry footprint pop-ups) for these data.
+Aside from the geological core and sample database feature layer, data included in this web mapping application are organized by year collected from newest (top) to oldest (bottom) or data type (seismic tracklines).
 The year collected is either represented by the year (YYYY format) or by USGS Field Activity Number or 'FAN'.
 Each FAN is a unique number given to data collected during a field activity.
 There are two common formats used for a FAN.
 The first is: ##XXX##.
 The first two digits represent the year the data were collected.
 The third through fifth digits represent the project identification information, coded by the USGS to be unique to each project.
 The last two digits represent the number of field activities in that year under that project code.
 The second format for a FAN is: ####-###-FA.
 The first four digits represent the year the data were collected and the second, 3-digit set represents numbers assigned to a specific USGS center (for example, USGS SPCMSC numbers begin at 301).
 FANs are publicly accessible via the USGS Coastal and Marine Geoscience Data System (CMGDS).
 To view field activity details for any of the samples included in this database, CMGDS can be used to look up the FANs, by replacing the FAN (2020-301-FA) in the following URL: https://cmgds.marine.usgs.gov/fan_info.php?fan=2020-301-FA.
 The geologic core and sample data is also available in its own web mapping application that contains additional functionalities and is available here, https://doi.org/10.5066/F7319TR3.

 1. How might this data set be cited?